neicnordic/puhuri-web/docs/API guide/resource-allocation-management.md

 ## Modification of resource allocation options

 As an RA, you can update options of an allocations.
-For now, Puhuri supports:

-1. `is_industry`, possible values: true/false; true if the PI or a member of a project is from a company;
-2. `is_training`, possible values: true/false; true if aimed at training of the users;
-3. `used_ai_tech`, (AI methods used in the calculations), choices:
-   - "Audio (speech recognition/speech synthesis/etc)",
-   - "Decision management: Classified and statistical learning methods",
-   - "Deep Learning",
-   - "Generative Language Modeling",
-   - "Machine Learning",
-   - "Natural Language Processing",
-   - "Other",
-   - "Robotic process automation",
-   - "Virtual agents",
-   - "Vision (image recognition/image generation/text recognition OCR/etc)"
-4. `is_commercial`, possible values: true/false; true if aimed at commercial usage (commercial projects are pay-per-use industrial projects).
+Update happens through a special endpoint on a resource.
+Check [below](#lumi-resource-options) for LUMI specific attributes.

 ```bash
 http -v POST https://puhuri-core-beta.neic.no/api/marketplace-resources/b97e82d0fc2445d493cf5659a3085608/update_options/ Authorization:"Token 787de6b7c581ab6d9d42fe9ec12ac9f1811c5811" <<< '{